Sound Synthesis

 where \(J_k\) is the Bessel function of the first kind of order \(k\).
 The coefficient \(a\) is called the modulation index.
 Thus frequency modulation preserves the carrier frequency and introduces an infinite number of sideband frequencies, evenly spaced by the modulating frequency.

 The modulation index \(a\) is not the peak frequency deviation.
-Just as the frequency of \(sin(\omega t)\) is given by \(\frac{d}{d t} \omega t = \omega\), we see that the instantaneous frequency of \(sin(\omega_c t + a sin \omega_m t)\) is
+Just as the frequency of \(sin(\omega t)\) is given by \(\frac{d}{d t} \omega t = \omega\), we see that the instantaneous frequency of \(\sin(\omega_c t + a \sin \omega_m t)\) is

-and \(f_{now}\) is used to determine the next oscillator value.
+\[ \omega_c + \omega_m a \cos \omega_m t \] giving a peak deviation at \(\omega_m a\).
+In software synthesizers, a natural implementation of FM is to compute \[ f_{now} = f_c + b \sin(2 \pi f_m t) \] and \(f_{now}\) is used to determine the next oscillator value.
 When using them, to obtain a desired modulation index \(a\) the peak frequency should be set to \(b = a f_m\).

 For \(k \gt 0\), we have \(J_k(x) = 0\).
 As \(x\) increases, \(J_k(x)\) stays close to zero for a while: the larger \(k\) is, the longer \(J_k(x)\) stays close to zero.
 Then \(J_k\) looks like a damped sinusoid: a sine wave whose peaks get closer to zero as \(x\) increases.
 Empirically, except for small \(k\), we find \(J_k(x)\) reaches its maximum roughly at \(x = a+2\).
 Another good rule of thumb is that the contributions of the frequencies above \(\alpha + 1.5 a \beta\) are insignificant.